Anmol-Ghadia/YetAnotherECommerceSite/README.md

 1) Add support for displaying multiple images on product page
 1) Add support for fetching and rendering images on search page
 1) Use SASS for styling
+1) ~~complete user delete route by deleting artifacts such as reviews, products, cart~~
 1) ~~Add linter for code consistency~~
 1) ~~complete product delete route by deleting artifacts such as products stored in cart~~
 1) ~~Add last 2 api calls marked as todo~~